mpusz/wg21-papers/src/3094R6_std_basic_fixed_string.md

 provide string-like concatenation interfaces.

 ## Just wait for the C++ language to solve it

-[@P2484R0] proposed extending support for class types as non-type template parameters in the C++ language.
-However, this proposal's primary author is no longer active in C++ standardization, and there have been no updates to the paper in the last two years.

 We can't wait for the C++ language to change forever.
 For example, the quantities and units library will be impossible to standardize without such a feature.
 This is why the author recommends